gmac/sass-thematic/README.md

 - **thematic.parseTemplateSass( options, callback )**
 - **thematic.parseTemplateSassSync( options )**

 Parses and returns a rendered Sass string of your complete source tree with theme variables converted to template fields.
 Template fields are formatted as `____name____`, and may be sent through the Sass compiler as literals and then parsed into values or interpolation fields in the rendered CSS.
-This method is under development, and will be used to generate full-source CSS templates.
 A `varsFile` option is required to identify relevant theme variables.

 ```javascript
 var thematic = require('sass-thematic');